CyberCoder-bit/OmniCTF-2026-Quals-Writeups/forensics/Miletus/Miletus.md

 $plain = Get-ValuePlain -Url $valUrl -Pass $pass
 ```

-You can see that the second one is only stored and never used, so the answer is: **https://gloason.com/white/lrau20bdzx/**.
+You can see that the second one is only stored and only used in the next stage, so the answer is: **https://gloason.com/white/lrau20bdzx/**.

 **Question 2:**
 > What is the unusual hexadecimal number appended to the URL?